SharpConsoleUI Rendering Pipeline

 • Avoid excessive update rates (>60 FPS wasted)

-When calculating text widths for layout, strip ANSI codes:
+When calculating text widths for layout, account for both markup tags and wide characters:

 using SharpConsoleUI.Helpers;